chrisberkhout/babushka-deps/README.markdown

 In development.
 More to do...
 In particular:

-* Check postgres setup is okay
+* Check postgres setup is OK
 * MongoDB
 * ElasticSearch